aws-amplify/amplify-js/packages/amazon-cognito-identity-js/README.md

 **Use case 9.** Enabling MFA for a user on a pool that has an optional MFA setting for an authenticated user.

+Note: this method is now deprecated.
+Please use `setUserMfaPreference` instead.

 ```javascript
     cognitoUser.enableMFA(function(err, result) {
         if (err) {